 The United States Patent and Trademark Office defines a trademark as, “a word, phrase, symbol or design, or combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party over those of others.”
 A service mark is essentially the same except instead of identifying a good, it identifies the source of a service.
 Customary practice, however, is to refer to both trademarks and service marks as “trademarks.”

 A product or service can have more than one trademark associated with it.
 The name and/or logo of the company offering a product or service may be a trademark if the company markets the product or service under its name.
 The family name and/or logo for a group of typically related products or services can be a trademark.
 The particular name or logo associated with a specific product can be a trademark.

 Trademarks can extend beyond just mere words and logos to include a product’s look, packaging, colors, sounds and smells.
 Simply, anything that uniquely identifies a particular product or service is potentially amenable to being a trademark.

 Choosing a trademark

-Leyendecker & Lemire can review possible trademark names and logos before you commit to their use, advising you of the pros and cons associated with each.
-We can conduct clearance searches to help you assess both the probability of being able to obtain federal trademark registration as well assess the future risks of choosing a particular mark.
+Our Denver-based trademark attorneys can review possible trademark names and logos before you commit to their use, advising you of the pros and cons associated with each.
+Our trademark lawyers are well versed in conducting comprehensive trademark clearance searches to help you assess both the probability of being able to obtain federal trademark registration as well assess the future risks of choosing a particular trademark.